Frankfurt School: Art and music criticism

 Walter Benjamin's essay "The Work of Art in the Age of Mechanical Reproduction" is a canonical text in art history and film studies.
 Benjamin is optimistic about the potential of commodified works of art to introduce radical political views to the proletariat.
 In contrast, Adorno and Horkheimer saw the rise of the culture industry as promoting homogeneity of thought and entrenching existing authorities.
 For instance, Adorno (a trained classical pianist) polemicized against popular music because it had become part of the culture industry of advanced capitalist society and the false consciousness that contributes to social domination.
 He argued that radical art and music may preserve the truth by capturing the reality of human suffering.
 Hence, "What radical music perceives is the untransfigured suffering of man....
 The seismographic registration of traumatic shock becomes, at the same time, the technical structural law of music".

-This view of modern art as producing truth only through the negation of traditional aesthetic form and traditional norms of beauty because they have become ideological is characteristic of Adorno and of the Frankfurt School generally.
-In particular, Adorno criticized jazz and popular music, viewing them as part of the culture industry that contributes to the present sustainability of capitalism by rendering it "aesthetically pleasing" and "agreeable".
+This view of modern art as producing truth only through the negation of traditional aesthetic form and norms of beauty, because they have become ideological, is characteristic of Adorno and the Frankfurt School generally.
+In particular, Adorno criticized jazz and popular music, viewing them as part of the culture industry that contributes to the sustainability of capitalism by rendering it "aesthetically pleasing" and "agreeable".
 Martin Jay has called the attack on jazz the least successful aspect of Adorno's work in America.